-With Continuous Deployment (CD) is a software development practice where development team maintains software so that it can be released to production at any moment.
+With Continuous Deployment (CD), the development team maintains software so that it can be released to production at any moment, specifically on demand.
 This practice builds on top of Continuous Integration and Continuous Delivery.
-With Continuous Deployment the softwares configuration and deployment orchestration becomes part of the development teams duty to maintain with the software.
+As a result, the software configuration and deployment orchestration becomes part of the development team's duty.